gi-bielefeld/plast/clowm/output.md

 ## Result Statistics

-After a PLAST search, the workflow runs the script *showPLASTresStats.py* on the PLAST result file.

-The generated summary is written to *result_stats.txt*.
+After a PLAST search, the workflow generates a summary of all found results and writes it to *result_stats.txt*.

 This file is included in the final workflow output and can also be downloaded from the selected CloWM output bucket.